• Bread Machine

 • The tips below are designed to help no butter cookie “novices” and/or people with limited baking experience.
 Please read these tips to ensure that your cookies come out correctly.

-• This recipe is part of our series on Easy Cookie Recipes.
+• This recipe is part of Bread Dad’s series on Easy Cookie Recipes such as walnut chocolate chip cookies, no butter oatmeal cookies, etc.

 • Optional – If you want a “nuttier” cookie, you can replace 1/2 of the chocolate chips with chopped walnuts.